 The departmental copier is for faculty and staff use.
-Faculty may authorize their students to use the copier for teaching duties or for research.
+Faculty may authorize their students to use the copier for teaching duties or for research by issuing their copier access code to the student.
 Large jobs (greater than 100 copies) require approval by the department's Business Operations Manager.
-No personal copying can be done on the departmental machine.
+Of course, no personal copying can be done on the departmental machine.
 Pay copiers are available at many locations on and off campus.